FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 bash generate-lr-mess-systems-1v4-alpha -h

+# After installing a script

-# Run with a background/overlay picture for handheld or vextrex with Retroarch in lr-mess
+## Run with a background/overlay picture for handheld or vextrex with Retroarch in lr-mess

 Basically if artwork is used, the MAME way, games becoming slow in lr-mess.

 So if we want to add an overlay, we have to do this another way.

 With lr-vecx and Retroarch this can already be done.

-For more information look here : https://retropie.org.uk/forum/topic/2638/vectrex-overlay-artwork So here we do the exact same thing.
+For more information look here : https://retropie.org.uk/forum/topic/2638/vectrex-overlay-artwork

+So here we do the exact same thing.

 But how is such config for an overlay appended ?

 After a succesfull run you can see how a config is appended in the /dev/shm/runcommand.log.

 So I searching for '|' in the runcommand script (first with grep then in a texteditor).

 That's when i found runcommand.sh appends configs if the module-id of the installed script begins with "lr-*" .

 If such config if created it can be used, for example, for loading an overlay.

 :-(

-Tested this to see if such config appending works when the rom is loaded through the valerino run_mess.sh script, with a valerino or valerino alike script.
+Tested this to see if such config appending works when the rom is loaded through the valerino run_mess.sh script,

+with a valerino or valerino alike script.

 It seems the game specific retroarch config is added in the commandline.

 But trouble is, run_mess.sh creates a temporary .cmd file and will run this .cmd again with lr-mess.

 Because this is done from within the run_mess.sh the config isn't added anymore.
 Presumably.

 :-)

-Tested this also with a generated command script created with generate-lr-mess-systems-1v4-alpha, running a .zip and also a .cmd when using a system that uses no media, but only a game-bios.
+Tested this also with a generated command script created with generate-lr-mess-systems-1v4-alpha,

+running a .zip and also a .cmd when using a system that uses no media, but only a game-bios.

 Both work with such a system.

 But remember, you have to match the config file with the game file like this :

-1 - (konamih handheld example working with lr-mess command script running .zip file) /home/pi/RetroPie/roms/konamih/kgradius.zip /home/pi/RetroPie/roms/konamih/kgradius.zip.cfg /home/pi/RetroPie/roms/konamih/overlay/kgradius.cfg
+1 - (konamih handheld example working with lr-mess command script running .zip file)

+/home/pi/RetroPie/roms/konamih/kgradius.zip

+/home/pi/RetroPie/roms/konamih/kgradius.zip.cfg

+/home/pi/RetroPie/roms/konamih/overlay/kgradius.cfg

 /home/pi/RetroPie/roms/konamih/overlay/kgradius.png

 or

-2 - (konamih handheld example working with lr-mess command script running .cmd file) /home/pi/RetroPie/roms/konamih/kgradius.cmd  (containing the text : kgradius) /home/pi/RetroPie/roms/konamih/kgradius.cmd.cfg /home/pi/RetroPie/roms/konamih/kgradius.zip /home/pi/RetroPie/roms/konamih/overlay/kgradius.cfg
+2 - (konamih handheld example working with lr-mess command script running .cmd file)

+/home/pi/RetroPie/roms/konamih/kgradius.cmd  (containing the text : kgradius)

+/home/pi/RetroPie/roms/konamih/kgradius.cmd.cfg

+/home/pi/RetroPie/roms/konamih/kgradius.zip

+/home/pi/RetroPie/roms/konamih/overlay/kgradius.cfg

 /home/pi/RetroPie/roms/konamih/overlay/kgradius.png

 This is what the .cmd and .cfg files contain :

 */kgradius.cmd :

 kgradius

 */kgradius.zip.cfg and */kgradius.cmd.cfg (# uncommented commands can be used for experimenting) :

 input_overlay = /home/pi/RetroPie/roms/konamih/overlays/kgradius.cfg

 input_overlay_enable = true

 input_overlay_opacity = 0.500000

 input_overlay_scale = 1.000000

 #custom_viewport_width = "600"

 #custom_viewport_height = "800"

 #custom_viewport_width = "846"

 #custom_viewport_height = "1080"

 #custom_viewport_x = "0"

 #custom_viewport_y = "0"

 #aspect_ratio_index = "22"

 */overlay/kgradius.cfg :

 #video_scale_integer = true

 overlays = 1

 overlay0_overlay = kgradius.png

 overlay0_full_screen = false

 overlay0_descs = 0

 For systems that also have to run media, a cartridge for example, like vectrex, this works a bit different.

 Both work with such a system, but the first option is not ideal.

 1 - (vectrex example working with lr-mess command script running the .7z)

     The first option will only work, if :

     - the bios is in the same directory as the game

     - the <system>.xml or, in this case, vectrex.xml is in /home/pi/RetroPie/BIOS/mame/hash

     - you use the software_name of the game from the hash table.

 Example :

 /home/pi/RetroPie/BIOS/mame/vectrex.xml

 /home/pi/RetroPie/roms/vectrex/vectrex.zip

 /home/pi/RetroPie/roms/vectrex/spike.7z

 /home/pi/RetroPie/roms/vectrex/spike.7z.cfg

 /home/pi/RetroPie/roms/vectrex/overlays/spike.cfg

 /home/pi/RetroPie/roms/vectrex/overlays/spike.png

 or

 2 - this option will work directly, and you are more flexible with game names.

-  - The name "spike" does not have to match with the mame software_name, it can be, for example "spike_(1983)_usa" /home/pi/RetroPie/BIOS/vectrex.zip /home/pi/RetroPie/roms/vectrex/spike.cmd or /home/pi/RetroPie/roms/vectrex/spike_(1983)_usa.cmd /home/pi/RetroPie/roms/vectrex/spike.cmd.cfg  or /home/pi/RetroPie/roms/vectrex/spike_(1983)_usa.cmd.cfg
+  - The name "spike" does not have to match with the mame software_name, it can be, for example "spike_(1983)_usa"

+Example :

+/home/pi/RetroPie/BIOS/vectrex.zip

+/home/pi/RetroPie/roms/vectrex/spike.cmd or /home/pi/RetroPie/roms/vectrex/spike_(1983)_usa.cmd

+/home/pi/RetroPie/roms/vectrex/spike.cmd.cfg  or /home/pi/RetroPie/roms/vectrex/spike_(1983)_usa.cmd.cfg

 /home/pi/RetroPie/roms/vectrex/overlays/spike.cfg

 /home/pi/RetroPie/roms/vectrex/overlays/spike.png

 This is what the .cmd and .cfg files contain :

 */spike.cmd :

 vectrex -rp /home/pi/RetroPie/BIOS -cart /home/pi/RetroPie/roms/vectrex/spike_(1983)_usa.7z

 */spike.cmd.cfg :

 input_overlay = /home/pi/RetroPie/roms/vectrex/overlays/spike.cfg

 input_overlay_enable = true

 input_overlay_opacity = 0.375000

 input_overlay_scale = 1.000000

 custom_viewport_width = "846"

 custom_viewport_height = "1080"

 custom_viewport_x = "0"

 custom_viewport_y = "0"

 aspect_ratio_index = "22"

 video_scale_integer = true

 */overlays/spike.cfg :

 overlays = 1

 overlay0_overlay = spike.png

 overlay0_full_screen = false

 overlay0_descs = 0